 Lorazepam is an anti-anxiety medication that promotes relaxation by tempering excitatory brain activity.
 Also marketed under the brand name Ativan, it is only available by prescription.
 Lorazepam is most commonly orally ingested as a tablet or a liquid concentrate, though solution formulations are used for injection in hospital settings.
 Directed dosage is most often two to three times a day, and users are advised not to deviate from the instructions issued by the prescribing physician.

-In addition to anxiety, this medication is used to treat seizure, irritable bowel syndrome and nausea from cancer treatments.
-It is typically prescribed for short duration – two to four weeks of use is sufficient for most users.
+In addition to anxiety, this medication is used to treat seizures, irritable bowel syndrome and nausea from cancer treatments.
+It is typically prescribed for a short durations—two to four weeks of use is sufficient for most users.
 While four months is the maximum duration recommended for this drug, patients should consult with their doctors before discontinuing use.
-Sudden withdrawal from long term use can cause problems.
-As such, many medical professionals advise tapering off gradually.
+Sudden withdrawal from long-term use can cause problems.
+As such, many medical professionals advise tapering off lorazepam gradually.

 Patients who have experienced a lorazepam high report feelings of serenity and peace.
 When working as prescribed, lorazepam:

 - Prevents panic attacks.